-BANK DEPOSIT - End of day 10/16/2015.
+Bank Deposit - End of day 10/16/2015.

 One payment has been received by each of the families in this report. $1 from the Scenario 1 family, $2 from the Scenario 2 family, etc.

-NOTES: When "Show Programs" is selected, in the event that a payment has only been partially applied, it will be reported twice- once for the applied amount and once for the un-applied amount.
+Note: When "Show Programs" is selected, in the event that a payment has only been partially applied, it will be reported twice- once for the applied amount and once for the un-applied amount.
 The same type of entry system occurs if the payment is applied to multiple charges, each with its own Program and Charge Category.

-BANK DEPOSIT - End of day 10/19/2015.
+Bank Deposit - End of day 10/19/2015.

 Because no new payments were recorded on 10/19/2015 in this example, the Bank Deposit report for just that date would be blank.
 The changes described in Scenario 4 and Scenario 5 would be reflected in the Program Deposit Split report for the 19th under the Adjustments Made to Payments Received Prior to 10/19/2015 section.

-BANK DEPOSIT – Date range of 10/16/2015 through 10/19/2015.
+Bank Deposit – Date range of 10/16/2015 through 10/19/2015.

-If you were to run this report without the "Show Programs" filter, it would give you a strict count of transactions that took place, wherein the $5 payment received from the family in Scenario 5 and the $3 payment received form the family in Scenario 3 would each only be recorded once upon receipt.
+If you were to run this report without the "Show Programs" filter, it would give you a strict count of transactions that took place, wherein the $5 payment received from the family in Scenario 5 and the $3 payment received from the family in Scenario 3 would each only be recorded once upon receipt.

 It is important for accountants or book keepers to be notified of deleted payments in iClassPro in the case that they have already entered the payment as income in a separate accounting software.